 Version 1.1 - Reworked code and squeezed in invader animation

 This is a port of the original arcade Space Invaders in just over half a kilobyte.
-I was planning to submit this for TweetTweetJam 5, but shrinking it down to fit into the size limit proved pretty tricky.
-The invaders all look the same, there's no UFO that intermittently heads across the screen, and I had to rethink the lives system a little bit, but all the other major elements are there, and I think it plays decently well.
+I had to simplify a few things, like only having one invader type, cutting the UFO, and rethinking the lives system a little bit, but most of the major elements are there, and I think it plays fairly well.

 - Score system